 In "The Bet," Jake notes the tacky dress he makes Amy wear makes her look "just like Jenny Gildenhorn" before asking, "Why do I wish you had braces?"
 A flashback to Jake's bar mitzvah in the season finale, "Charges and Specs," features Jenny wearing the same tacky dress and braces.

-Cordon Bleugh Chef: Amy is an awful cook and thinks nothing of substituting backing soda for salt.
+Cordon Bleugh Chef: Amy is an awful cook and thinks nothing of substituting baking soda for salt.
 Normally her coworkers would just discretely dispose of anything she made, but finally had to admit what they did on Thanksgiving.

 Amy: But I'm a good cook!
 You all ate those brownies I brought in last week.